WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ## 7.3 Layer 3: User Experience -  Evidence from JustAnswer as a Window into Lived Procedural Reality

-**YES — 100% in clean, valid Markdown.**

-Below is the **exact same content** you provided, now **fully and correctly formatted in Markdown** — with proper headings, tables, lists, code blocks, bold/italic emphasis, and horizontal rules for structure.

----

 # 7.3 Layer 3: User Experience - Evidence from JustAnswer as a Window into Lived Procedural Reality

 ## 7.3.1 Data Collection and Sampling Strategy

-A targeted, iterative web-scraping approach was adopted, centered on **JustAnswer.co.uk**, identified via preliminary searches as the richest source of real-time, user-generated accounts of UK family court transcript access challenges.
+A targeted, iterative web-scraping approach was adopted, centered on JustAnswer.co.uk, identified via preliminary searches as the richest source of real-time, user-generated accounts of UK family court transcript access challenges.
 To achieve comprehensive temporal coverage, unrestricted and date-specific searches were conducted across Google and Ecosia, including pre-2020-targeted queries (e.g., `before:2020-01-01`) to capture threads from 2004 (JustAnswer.co.uk's UK launch) to the present (October 2025).

-Inclusion criteria focused on **England & Wales family proceedings** from **parent/litigant-in-person (LiP)** perspectives, emphasizing **transcript access**, **EX107 applications**, **publication barriers**, or related **confidentiality/appeal issues**.
+Inclusion criteria focused on England & Wales family proceedings from parent/litigant-in-person (LiP) perspectives, emphasizing transcript access, EX107 applications, publication barriers, or related confidentiality/appeal issues.
 JustAnswer efficiently captured Layer 3 user struggles, such as delays, costs, redactions, and judicial hurdles.
 Queries were refined (e.g., `site:justanswer.co.uk "family court" transcript EX107`), with full SERP details (pagination, tokens) logged for traceability.

-This yielded **75 unique threads**.
-Manual filtering yielded **55 family-law-related threads**, of which **23 directly addressed transcript access, EX107, publication barriers, or intertwined appeals/confidentiality** (see coded dataset in **Appendix X**).
+This yielded 75 unique threads.
+Manual filtering yielded 55 family-law-related threads, of which **23 directly addressed transcript access, EX107, publication barriers, or intertwined appeals/confidentiality** (see coded dataset in Appendix X).
 The remaining were excluded as unrelated (e.g., civil disputes, general procedures without transcript/publication focus).

-Although the primary focus is on family proceedings, threads from analogous civil contexts, such as **small claims** (e.g., thread 5), were included where the transcript request process via **EX107** mirrors that in family courts, highlighting shared procedural challenges across jurisdictions.
-For instance, small claims hearings in county courts use the same **EX107** form and face similar issues with **costs**, **delays**, and **approvals**, providing transferable insights into systemic barriers that affect family litigants.
+Although the primary focus is on family proceedings, threads from analogous civil contexts, such as small claims (e.g., thread 5), were included where the transcript request process via EX107 mirrors that in family courts, highlighting shared procedural challenges across jurisdictions.
+For instance, small claims hearings in county courts use the same EX107 form and face similar issues with costs, delays, and approvals, providing transferable insights into systemic barriers that affect family litigants.

 While sparse pre-2020 threads exist (e.g., a 2015 query on phone transcript admissibility in family court, a 2019 request for a family law transcript), the majority post-date 2020.
-This low early volume confirms that widespread user-reported struggles intensified after the **2017 EX107 rollout** and **2021–2023 transparency reforms**, grounding the analysis in evolving procedural realities rather than static policy.
+This low early volume confirms that widespread user-reported struggles intensified after the 2017 EX107 rollout and 2021–2023 transparency reforms, grounding the analysis in evolving procedural realities rather than static policy.

 **Search queries employed:**